0xpr03/service-daemon/README.md

 - You need 2 factor authentification to sign in.
 - Service configuration (start command, parameters..) are not configurable from the web-interface, only via config files.
   This has some usability drawbacks but decreases the attack surface drastically.
-- You can decide to allow only stdout-inspection or certain commands (not yet implemented).
+- You can disable stdin globally for a service.
 - It's written in rust, making it more resiliant to typical buffer overflows.